AMythicDev/minus/README.md

 paging since asynchronous paging could still receive more data that makes it pass the limit.

+## End user help
+Here is some help for the end user using an application that depends on minus

+* Press q or Ctrl+C to quit
+* Arrow up or arrow down scrolls through the output line by line
+* Scolling through mouse scrolls through the output by 5 lines
+* Page Up or Page Down scrolls through the output by entire page
+* Press Ctrl+L to toggle line numbers if a application has not forced it to be enabled/disabled

 ## Contributing

 Issues and pull requests are more than welcome.
 Unless explicitly stated